 I wanted to get my design mojo back and I wanted to figure out what exactly I wanted to do.

 I had always had a dream of seeing my designs on wallpaper or stationery.
 But it remained a dream.
 Surface Pattern Design was unheard of in Ireland.
-I had travelled and lived in other countries but I just never came across the actual name before.
+I had travelled and lived in other countries but I never came across the actual name for it before.

 I had never thought that there was a dedicated profession for this type of design.
 I thought perhaps wallpaper was designed by an interior designer, stationery by a graphic designer and textiles by a fashion designer.